giulioc008/web_application/README.md

 ## How to run the application

-To run the application, use: `uvicorn app:app --reload`
+To run the application, use: `flask run --host=0.0.0.0`

-## Check the application

-Your application run at http://localhost:8000/ and have two type of documentation:

-* Interactive Docs: it is provided by [Swagger UI](https://github.com/swagger-api/swagger-ui) at http://localhost:8000/docs
-* Alternative Docs: it is provided by [ReDoc](https://github.com/Rebilly/ReDoc) at http://localhost:8000/redoc